 Admission from SIU Carbondale M.A. to Ph.D.
 Program

-M.A. in Sociology students who wish to continue work towards a doctoral degree must submit a formal application including the departmental application form, a statement of purpose, two letters of recommendation, a writing sample, and transcripts (these can be pulled from student's file).
+M.A. in Sociology students who wish to continue work towards a doctoral degree must submit a formal application including the program application form, a statement of purpose, two letters of recommendation, a writing sample, and transcripts (these can be pulled from student's file).
 Applications will be reviewed using the policies, procedures, and guidelines applicable to external Ph.D. in Sociology applicants and will involve an assessment of performance in the M.A. in Sociology program.
 Applications must be received by January 1 to receive full consideration for fellowships.

 Graduate Assistantships and Fellowships

-A limited number of assistantships for qualified students are available through the department on a competitive basis.
+A limited number of assistantships for qualified students are available through the program and school on a competitive basis.
 Eligible applicants may be nominated for various fellowships awarded by the Graduate School in University-wide competition that have deadlines in January and February.
 Once funded, a student's continued funding is contingent on the student's satisfactory performance in the program, annual evaluations by faculty (on students' performance in classes & readings, work assignments, timely progress in the program, and professional service and activities), passing comprehensive exams in a timely manner, and on the availability of funds.

 Graduate Student Evaluation Criteria

-Acceptance into either degree program, continuation/retention in either degree program, and funding in the graduate program are at the discretion of the department.
+Acceptance into either degree program, continuation/retention in either degree program, and funding in the graduate program are at the discretion of the program.
 Students need to maintain a GPA of at least 3.0.
 If a GPA goes below 3.0, the student is placed on academic probation by the Graduate School.
 Any graduate student on academic probation whose grade point average remains below 3.0 for two consecutive semesters in which she or he is enrolled, excluding summer sessions, will be permanently suspended from the Graduate School, and thus from our program.
 In other words, the student has one semester to bring the GPA back up to an average of 3.0.
 Decisions about admission, retention, and funding will be based on five criteria:

 1. Timely progress in the program

 Students are expected to make normal progress toward the degree, and failure to progress according to the Graduate Catalog for Sociology will diminish priority for funding (dependent on availability), admission, and continuation.
 M.A. in Sociology students are expected to complete all coursework and the master's paper within two years.
 Residency in the Ph.D. in Sociology program requires 24 credit hours of coursework (only 6 credit hours of SOC 600 count toward this 24) and must occur prior to advancing to candidacy.
 The doctoral examination is taken in January of the second year for students with an SIU M.A. in Sociology.
 The substantive comprehensive review paper must be completed within one year of the doctoral comprehensive examination, but it is highly recommended that it be completed within a few months.
 Students advance to candidacy after achieving residency, successfully completing all required courses, completing both examinations, and defending the dissertation prospectus.
-Students need 24 credit hours in SOC 600 to complete the Ph.D. in Socioligy (only six of which may occur prior to candidacy).
-Failure to make timely progress in the program will decrease the likelihood of departmental funding and may impact continuation in the program.
+Students need 24 credit hours in SOC 600 to complete the Ph.D. in Sociology (only six of which may occur prior to candidacy).
+Failure to make timely progress in the program will decrease the likelihood of program or school funding and may impact continuation in the program.
 Retention and funding in the Ph.D. in Sociology program are also contingent on faculty evaluations that occur annually (see the Annual Review section for details and situations that likely lead to lowered priority for funding and/or dismissal from the program).
 For an SIU M.A. in Sociology student, the Ph.D. in Sociology program should be about four years and for those with an external M.A. in Sociology about five years.

 M.A. in Sociology students need to maintain a GPA of 3.0.
 Student must earn an A or B for course credit.
 Courses cannot be re-taken due to the two-year rotation of scheduling courses.
-If an M.A. in Sociology student earns a C in a course, the Graduate Studies Committee will review the case to determine if the student may remain in the program or if the student will be dismissed by the department.
+If an M.A. in Sociology student earns a C in a course, the Graduate Studies Committee will review the case to determine if the student may remain in the program or if the student will be dismissed by the program.
 If a student is allowed to remain in the program with one grade of C, the Graduate Studies Committee may require the student to take an alternative course (earning an A or B) to assure that the relevant skills/knowledge are achieved.
 A grade lower than a C (or two C's or one C and a lower grade) will result in dismissal from the program.
-The Department of Sociology allows two years for the completion of the M.A. in Sociology program; decisions regarding exceptions are made on a case-by-case basis.
-Failure to make timely progress lowers a student's priority for departmental funding or may result in dismissal from the program.
+The program allows two years for the completion of the M.A. in Sociology program; decisions regarding exceptions are made on a case-by-case basis.
+Failure to make timely progress lowers a student's priority for funding or may result in dismissal from the program.

 Ph.D. in Sociology students need to maintain a GPA of 3.0.
 Students must earn an A or B for course credit.
 Courses cannot be re-taken due to the two-year rotation of scheduling courses.
 A grade of C or lower in a required/research tool course is grounds for immediate dismissal from the program.
 However, in the case of a C grade in a required course, exceptions and possible remedies will be considered by the Graduate Studies Committee on a case-by-case basis.
 If a student earns a grade of C in a non-research tool course (i.e., an elective), the course will not count toward the required credit hours and must be replaced with a grade of A or B in an additional course and the student must meet the terms of academic probation set by the Graduate School.
 A grade of D or F in an elective is grounds for immediate dismissal.